feature

-Five Reasons to study Games Design at Surrey
+Five reasons to study games design at Surrey

 1. Tailor your degree to your interests

-Our Games Design degree is flexible so you can tailor your studies to your own passions, from animation, coding, visual arts, game design, technology, motion capture, prototyping, soundscapes, to textual analysis, machine learning, acting and writing for games.
+Our Games Design BSc degree is flexible so you can tailor your studies to your own passions, from animation, coding, visual arts, game design, technology, motion capture, prototyping, soundscapes, to textual analysis, machine learning, acting and writing for games.

 We also make sure you have a solid grounding in a wide range of areas, across game design game narratives, settings, infrastructures and effects, possibilities and scenarios.
 Students will work on gameplay, interaction and playability as well as designing levels within games, visual effects and soundscapes.